 “With the one-week camp sessions, families can try several different camp programs throughout the summer,” Geyer said.
 “Children and teens today are interested in so many things that we want to offer them the widest variety of fun, educational experiences possible.”

-For more information on the Temple University Ambler Summer Education Camp program or to register for camps, call 267-468-8500 or visit temple.edu/summer/youthcamps.
+Summer Camp registration begins online on February 1.
+For more information on the Temple University Ambler Summer Education Camp program, to request a brochure or to register for camps, call 267-468-8500 or visit temple.edu/summer/youthcamps.